Burju-Y/SysdigMonitor/README.md

 - _resources/Configuration.properties - Some common data

-Since shadow root is not created open, I manually tested incorrect input scenarios.
+Since shadow root is not created open I didn't able to get text from error messages to perform assertions to automate invalid email id scenarios so I manually tested them.
+The dynamics of the error messages is very impressive.
+It would be great to try many scenarios with automation.

+I left a comment on the scenarios in the feature file about the findings that can be considered defect.

 ### Suggession
 While authenticating with google, the system automatically detects the google account logged in.